:where()

 }

-However, what if we later want to override the color of links in the footers using a simple selector?
+However, what if we later want to override the color of links in the footers using a compound selector made up of low-specificity type selectors?

 footer a {